sqdgn/whitepaper/whitepaper_2.0.md

 - Access to **open position inspection**
 - Option to **adjust or close trades manually**
-- Access to the incoming signals and positions via an API to enable **evaluation by extrernal tools**
+- Access to the incoming signals and positions via an API to enable **evaluation by external tools**

 This ensures that advanced users can combine AI-assisted execution with discretionary decision-making when needed.